johailsherieff/johailsherieff.github.io/README.md

 # Datasets
 We explored numerous datasets of sign language recognition.
 We also approched the American Sign Language association at Northeastern University for help related to sign languages

-1. https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/ This database is intended for experiments in 3D object reocgnition from shape.
+1. http://www1.cs.columbia.edu/CAVE/software/softlib/coil-100.php This database is intended for experiments in 3D object reocgnition from shape.
-2. The dataset we are building contain nearly 1000 images of each monument from a different angle, time of day, lighting conditions.
+2. The dataset we are building contain nearly 500-600 images (taken from x,y,z angles) of differenc real-world objects.
-3. There will be total 50K images for training and 10K images will be for testing the training model.
+3. We have around 200 different objects and expected number of images is 100,000

 # References